RachitGarg-12/RachitGarg-12/README.md

 - 🌱 I’m currently learning **Reactjs and Socket.io**

-- 👯 I’m looking to collaborate on **frontend development projects**
+- 👯 I’m looking to collaborate on **FullStack development projects**

 - 🤝 I’m looking for help with **Material-UI and Postgres-Sql**